Stephen-J-Whitaker/memory-game/README.md

   - ### **Potential future features**

-    - Keyboard arrow keys could be used to play the game as an option in addition to use of a mouse on desktop computers.
+    - Keyboard arrow keys could be used to play the game as an option in addition to the use of a mouse on desktop computers.
     - The player could select differents sets of sound effects to use.
     - The player could be presented with game colour theme options.
     - Difficulty settings could be implemented that shorten the game timeout feature or increase the rate at which the sequence is demonstrated to the player.